BeyondScheme/angular2-discussion-portal/README.md

 # About Beyond Scheme

-Game Of Life in Elixir is maintained by [BeyondScheme.com](http://beyondscheme.com/?utm_source=github)
+Angular 2 discussion portal is maintained by [BeyondScheme.com](http://beyondscheme.com/?utm_source=github)

 Yet another software engineers, are we?
 We build web applications on a daily basis.